warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 # Warp D.R.E.

 A Delegated Resolution Environment for Warp Contracts.
+D.R.E. nodes are a special kind of nodes that are responsible for evaluating and serving contracts' states - in a decentralized manner - taking the burden of the state evaluation from the end users.

 * [The reasoning](#the-reasoning)
 * [Nodes](#nodes)